compsecio/ctfbook/src/fundamentals/base64.md

 Sometimes we need to share binary data with others and one way to do this is in text form.
 But as we saw in the *Character Encoding* section, there is a careful mapping between characters and numerical values.

 Let's say we want to share a single byte.
-If that byte has a value between 32 and 126, it would be possible to send the ASCII representaion of the value over plaintext.
+If that byte has a value between 32 and 126, it would be possible to send the ASCII representation of the value over plaintext.
 For example, a byte of value 0x41 could be represented as A.

-But what happens to the byte values outside of the printable range?
-To accomodate for scenarios such as these a binary to text encoding scheme known as Base64 was invented.
+But what happens to the byte values outside the printable range?
+To accommodate for scenarios such as these a binary to text encoding scheme known as Base64 was invented.
 Every 6 bits of binary data are represented by an 8 bit character.
 Since 2^6 is 64, we need only part of the typical ASCII character set.

 This ratio of 8 bit characters to 6 bit encoding means that, for every 3 bytes of data, we need 4 bytes of characters to encode it.